Introduction

 - Use Technology: Many fitness trackers and smartwatches can continuously monitor heart rate, providing real-time data during activities and rest.

-How to Lower Your Resting Heart Rate
+Proven Ways to Lower Your Resting Heart Rate Naturally

 Maintaining a lower resting heart rate is beneficial for your overall health.
 Here are some strategies you can adopt: